-It is not mandatory to spend a lot of money on the items that you make as you can use simple craft items as well.
+It's not mandatory to spend a lot of money on the items as you can use simple craft items also.
 These SWAPs have pins at the back so that they can be pinned to bags, clothes, hats, or uniforms.
 These items can also bear the name, troop name, e-mail address of the girl who trades it.
 The rules and regulations of swapping may differ from troop to troop.

 - Use the bottle cap and pencil to make circles.

 - With the utility knife, cut small circles from the craft foam.

 - Press your thumb on the ink pad and gently press it on each circular foam.

 - Prepare the mixture of plaster of Paris and pour it into a spoon.

 - Once the plaster of Paris has dried, remove it from the spoon and paint it like a lady bug.

 - Attach wiggle eyes to the lady bug and glue a flat back pin to it.

 - Cut the colored foam to form the shape of sun glasses.